Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Thompson tried his absolute hardest to relax appropriately. *God.*

-"Right...Specialist, do you mind if I call you Thompson?"
+"Right...
+Specialist, do you mind if I call you Thompson?"

 "...No, Sergeant."

 "Right.
 Okay.
 Have you actually *forgotten* how to relax?"

-Thompson gave a sheepish look, which was honestly just *too goddamned much* on the big guy. "...Uh, this is the slowest it’s been for me since, uh...I enlisted."
+Thompson gave a sheepish look, which was honestly just *too goddamned much* on the big guy. "...Uh, this is the slowest it’s been for me since, uh...
+I enlisted."

 "He’s still in the pipeline, actually," Campbell clarified.
-"So am I. We’ve both got another, uh...four years ahead of us."
+"So am I. We’ve both got another, uh... four years ahead of us."

 ...Holy *fuck* that was a long time.
 "Four more years, for real?"